MicrosoftDocs/Hololens/hololens/hololens2-start.md

         2. Enter your password.
 If your Microsoft account requires [two-step verification (2FA)](https://blogs.technet.microsoft.com/microsoft_blog/2013/04/17/microsoft-account-gets-more-secure/), complete the verification process.

-1. Setup Iris sign-in by selecting **Next**.
-You will go through a similar experience to the eye calibration.
+1. Set up Iris sign-in by selecting **Next**.
+You'll go through a similar experience to the eye calibration.
 Select **Done** when the scan is complete.
 You may also select **Skip** to bypass this step.

     <img src="images/setup-iris.png" width="500px" alt="Iris setup">